dustinian/Adventures/ngs_valil.md

 Summary
 -------

-Explore the most common clichés in fantasy role-playing, from rats in a basement to skeletons in a dungeon; use these tropes to explore the flexibility of NGS, and the very non-cliché approaches you're free to take.
+Leverage the most common clichés in fantasy role-playing, from rats in a basement to skeletons in a dungeon, to explore the flexibility of NGS and the very non-cliché approaches your group can take.

-This is a role-playing experiment, and the independent variable is the system.
-My hypothesis is that you'll appreciate NGS's simplicity, and your group will love getting right to the fun part: playing.
-I look forward to your conclusions!